hubert-marek/agent-diff/README.md

 run = client.start_run(envId=env.environmentId)

 # Your agent does stuff using the environment URL
-# You can swap the URLs in MCPs or use the code executor tool (Python or bash) with a proxy that will route the requests
+# You can swap the URLs in MCPs or use the code executor tool (Python or bash) with a proxy

 # Using CodeExecutorProxy with OpenAI Agents SDK (For Vercel AI, check TS SDK docs)
 from agent_diff import PythonExecutorProxy, create_openai_tool